StryderDev/ApexStats/README.md

 ![Stats Preview 1](https://sdcore.dev/i/yysr940u.png)

-\*Will only show data for the 3 selected trackers on the currently selected legend.

 ### Map Rotation

 You can also do `>>map #` where # is the amount of future rotations you'd like to see.